kwabenappiah/kwabenappiah/README.md

-# Hi there! :wave:, My name is Kwabena Appiah
+# Hi there! :wave:, My name is Isaac Owusu-Appiah

 **`Data Scientist`**